Eczema Symptom Relief: The Outside-In Approach

 Get Your Allergies Under Control

 Allergies and eczema go hand in hand.
 If you know that allergies and hay fever are a problem for you, you might be surprised to find out how much of an effect getting your allergies under control can have on your eczema.
-While traditional medicine prescribes corticosteroids and antihistamines for allergies, there are two natural remedies I recommend.
-The first supplement I recommend to my allergy and eczema sufferers is Allergy Ease, which contains nettle and quercetin to reduce histamine and inflammation.
+While traditional medicine prescribes corticosteroids and antihistamines for allergies, there is a natural remedy I always recommend.

-I also question whether patients may have a histamine intolerance, and is a chemical transmitter.
+I begin by asking whether patients may have a histamine intolerance.
 Histamine is responsible for blood vessel dilation that causes inflammation as part of the body’s normal immune response.
 When the body is functioning normally, histamine is broken down once its job is done.
 The problem occurs when your body fails to break down histamine, allowing the inflammation to continue.
 This is called histamine intolerance, which you can read more about in this article.
 If you suspect that histamine intolerance may be an issue for you, then I recommend eliminating histamine-containing and histamine-releasing foods (including fermented foods, cured meats, aged cheese, bananas, pineapple, and milk.
 You can also try taking my Histazyme supplement, which contains the enzyme that breaks down histamine, for immediate relief.

 Try Alternative Topical Remedies